A Weekend in downtown Charleston, SC

 Breakfast

 We highly recommend Callie’s Hot Little Biscuit which is conveniently located on King Street.
-Not only were these some of the best biscuits we’ve ever eaten, they were instrumental in the day’s drinking itinerary.
+These some of the best biscuits we’ve ever eaten.

 Lunch